WCRSyyc/omni3-follower/README.md

 This layout is more robust to variations in the driving surface than the [four omni wheel](https://github.com/WCRSyyc/omni4-follower) robot.
 With only 3 contact points, it can tilt to match surface contours, and maintain contact and traction on all wheels.

+Spreadsheets are included in .xls and .ods formats with position and dimension information for the base and sensor levels.
+A .dxf of file is also included, that was created from the spreadsheet information, then used to laser-cut the pieces.